Climate and Nature Bill: Scientists

-ENGOs
+Environment NGOs

-The bill is also supported by a wide variety organisations, including The Wildlife Trusts, The National Trust, Climate Coalition, Wildfowl and Wetlands Trust, CPRE: The Countryside Charity, Greenpeace UK, Friends of the Earth, Surfers Against Sewage, Faith for the Climate and Nature Friendly Farming Network.
+The bill was also supported by a wide variety organisations, including The Wildlife Trusts, The National Trust, Climate Coalition, Wildfowl and Wetlands Trust, CPRE: The Countryside Charity, Greenpeace, Friends of the Earth, Surfers Against Sewage, Faith for the Climate and Nature Friendly Farming Network.

-Ahead of the bill's second reading on 24 January, The National Trust and The Wildlife Trusts urged the Labour Government to "lead by example, both domestically and on the international stage", in supporting Savage's plan.
-Harry Bowell, on behalf of the biggest conservation charity in Europe, said:The bill is a major opportunity for MPs to press the Government for more meaningful and urgent action to tackle the nature and climate crisis.
-We remain one of the most nature-depleted countries in the world.
-Our built and natural landscapes are experiencing increasingly frequent and ferocious weather events.Similarly, Joan Edwards at The Wildlife Trusts said:The Government must back up its bold election promise to reverse the tide of destruction of the natural environment with cast iron, scientifically credible steps to meet our legally binding 2030 nature targets, especially as their own Office for Environmental Protection warns we are severely off track.
+Ahead of the bill's second reading on 24 January 2025, The National Trust and The Wildlife Trusts urged the Labour Government to "lead by example, both domestically and on the international stage", in support of Savage's plan.
+The National Trust's Harry Bowell, on behalf of "the biggest conservation charity in Europe", said:The bill is a major opportunity for MPs to press the [Labour] Government for more meaningful and urgent action to tackle the nature and climate crisis.
+We remain one of the most nature depleted countries in the world.
+Our built and natural landscapes are experiencing increasingly frequent and ferocious weather events.Similarly, Joan Edwards from The Wildlife Trusts said:The [Labour] Government must back up its bold election promise to reverse the tide of destruction of the natural environment with cast iron, scientifically credible steps to meet [the UK's] legally binding 2030 nature targets, especially as their own Office for Environmental Protection warns we are severely off track.

 Campaigns, charities and businesses

-Zero Hour's other partners (of which there are close to 1,000 supporting organisations) include The Co-operative Bank, Ecotricity, Patagonia, Natura, SUEZ UK, The Women's Institute, UK Youth Climate Coalition, Oxfam GB, A Rocha, The Body Shop, Lush, Triodos Bank, Ecosia, Extinction Rebellion, UK Youth for Nature and Greener Jobs Alliance.
+Zero Hour's other partners (of which there are close to 1,000 organisations) included The Co-operative Bank, Ecotricity, Patagonia, Natura, SUEZ, The Women's Institute, UK Youth Climate Coalition, Oxfam, A Rocha, The Body Shop, Lush, Triodos Bank, Ecosia, Extinction Rebellion, UK Youth for Nature and Greener Jobs Alliance.

-Unions
+Trade unions

-17 union leaders publicly support the bill—including Zero Hour allies, National Education Union and Bakers, Food & Allied Workers Union—plus Public and Commercial Services Union, British Medical Association, University and College Union, Equity, Artists Union of England, National Union of Students, General Federation of Trade Unions, Pharmacists Defence Association Union, Association of Educational Psychologists, National House Building Council Staff Association, Social Workers Union, National Association of Probation Officers and Prison Officers Association.
+17 trade union leaders publicly supported the bill—including Zero Hour allies, National Education Union and Bakers, Food and Allied Workers Union—plus Public and Commercial Services Union, British Medical Association, University and College Union, Equity, Artists Union of England, National Union of Students, General Federation of Trade Unions, Pharmacists Defence Association Union, Association of Educational Psychologists, National House Building Council Staff Association, Social Workers Union, National Association of Probation Officers and Prison Officers Association.

-On 4 June 2025, leaders representing these unions—plus those of Aegis, Hospital Consultants and Specialists Association, Fire Brigades Union, Independent Workers Union, Writers Guild, Transport Salaried Staffs Association and National Association of Head Teachers—called on Keir Starmer to allow Government time to continue the debate for the bill.
+On 4 June 2025, leaders representing these unions—plus those of Aegis, Hospital Consultants and Specialists Association, Fire Brigades Union, Independent Workers Union, Writers Guild, Transport Salaried Staffs Association and National Association of Head Teachers—called on Prime Minister Keir Starmer to allow Government time to continue the debate for the bill.

 Faith organisations

-Leaders representing the UK's main faith denominations have called on MPs to support the bill including Graham Usher (Anglican), Rowan Williams (Church in Wales), Jonathan Wittenberg (Judaism), Kamran Shezad (Muslim), John Arnold (Catholic), Olivia Graham (Anglican), Adwoa Burnley (Quaker), Elizabeth Slade (Unitarian), Olivia Fuchs (Buddhist), Trupti Patel (Hindu) and Richard Murray (Scottish Episcopal).
+Leaders representing the UK's main faith denominations called on MPs to support the bill including Graham Usher (Anglican), Rowan Williams (Church in Wales), Jonathan Wittenberg (Judaism), Kamran Shezad (Muslim), John Arnold (Catholic), Olivia Graham (Anglican), Adwoa Burnley (Quaker), Elizabeth Slade (Unitarian), Olivia Fuchs (Buddhist), Trupti Patel (Hindu) and Richard Murray (Scottish Episcopal).